 3. Use Technical Indicators To Make Predictions

 Knowing how to read crypto charts involves various technical indicators to make predictions.
+Some tools determine volatility, momentum, and moving averages, to name a few.
 The aim is to find primary movements and the various phases in the movements.
-There are tools that determine volatility, momentum, and moving averages, to name a few.

 Crypto Market Chart Timeframes

 Depending on their aim, traders will consider different chart timeframes.
 Intra-day traders usually look at a crypto’s 15-minute chart to identify tertiary price movements.
-They perform multiple trades a day and rely on these minor movements to generate profits.
+They perform multiple daily trades and rely on these minor movements to generate profits.

-Long-term traders look at 4-hour daily, or weekly charts.
-These traders look to gain profits from primary movement trend changes or temporary secondary movements.
+Long-term traders look at 4-hour daily or weekly charts.
+These traders seek profits from primary movement trend changes or temporary secondary movements.

 On-balance Volume Indicator

-A crypto asset’s trading volume is an important indicator to identify trends.
+A crypto asset’s trading volume is an important indicator for identifying trends.
 Joseph Granville created the on-balance volume indicator (OBV) because he believed that trading volume was vital to an asset’s growth.

 4. Examine Candlestick Crypto Charts

 How to read crypto charts includes knowing different charts.
 There are line, log, and candlestick charts.
-The latter is a useful tool to use when looking for price movements because they include more information than other charts.
+The latter is useful when looking for price movements because they include more information than other charts.

 Moreover, A candle is either a red or green solid body on the chart.
 The lines on top and at the bottom of the candles are shadows.
-Each candle in the above chart shows a 1-day period.
-If the candle is green, that means that Bitcoin’s price increased that day.
+The body of the candle shows the open and closing prices of Bitcoin.
+Each candle in the above chart shows one day.
+If the candle is green, Bitcoin’s price increased that day.
 And the shadows show the high and low prices of that day.
-The body of the candle shows the open and closing prices of Bitcoin.

 5. Other Important Technical Indicators